oracle-quickstart/oci-oracle-analytics-server/README.md

 <h2>Prerequisites</h2>
 <p>Before you deploy Oracle Analytics Server on Oracle Cloud, you must complete various prerequisite tasks.
 Oracle recommends that you gather a list of the metadata that you'll need for the quick-deployment process and we provide a checklist to help you plan your deployment.
 See <a href="https://docs.oracle.com/en/middleware/bi/analytics-server/deploy-oas-cloud/deploy-oracle-analytics-server-oracle-cloud.html#GUID-054F8080-A6CB-46D2-9166-03D3D21DC8A7">Before you Begin</a>.</p>
 <h3>Subscribe to Oracle Analytics Server on Oracle Cloud</h3>
 <p>You must have an active Oracle Cloud account (Pay As You Go or Annual Universal Credits) to deploy <i>Oracle Analytics Server - UCM</i> (Universal Credits) on Oracle Cloud Infrastructure.
-Alternatively, you must have an Oracle Fusion Middleware on-premises license for Oracle Analytics Server and sign up for an Oracle Cloud account to deploy <i>Oracle Analytics Server - BYOL<i> (Bring Your Own License).
+Alternatively, you must have an Oracle Fusion Middleware on-premises license for Oracle Analytics Server and sign up for an Oracle Cloud account to deploy <i>Oracle Analytics Server - BYOL</i> (Bring Your Own License).
 See <a href="https://docs.oracle.com/en/middleware/bi/analytics-server/deploy-oas-cloud/deploy-oracle-analytics-server-oracle-cloud.html#GUID-821E02BC-169D-41EE-9256-A296E9EC73EE">Subscribe to Oracle Analytics Server on Oracle Cloud</a>.</p>
 <h3>Set Up Policies in Oracle Cloud Infrastructure</h3>
 <p>In Oracle Cloud Infrastructure, you use policies to control access to resources in your tenancy.
 Before deploying Oracle Analytics Server on a compartment in Oracle Cloud Infrastructure, your tenant administrator must set up policies that enables you (or other users) to access or create resources in specific compartments.
 See <a href="https://docs.oracle.com/en/middleware/bi/analytics-server/deploy-oas-cloud/deploy-oracle-analytics-server-oracle-cloud.html#GUID-92B99C32-314E-4565-AD1B-C19CA68AB52C">Set Up Policies in Oracle Cloud Infrastructure</a>.</p>
 <h3>Create Compartments</h3>